 IQM is providing a fast lane for quantum business.
 Our offering is unique because IQM quantum computers can be located at your premises, while most commercial quantum computing is provided as a cloud service only.
 Moreover, we provide an integrated end-to-end solution, taking advantage of our patented quantum technology and hardware-software co-design, that is, combining the design of quantum hardware and algorithms in a novel way.
-Our mission is to place quantum computing at your fingertips.
+Our mission is to build world-leading quantum computers for the well-being of humankind.

-IQM-54 is built on a universal gate-based quantum processing unit (QPU) based on 54 superconducting qubits.
+IQM-54 is built on a universal gate-based quantum processing unit (QPU) with 54 superconducting qubits.
 It can be delivered as a turnkey solution or tailored to the customer needs using the co-development approach.
 For this purpose, IQM has the largest hardware team of world-class quantum experts in Europe, building quantum computers for both private and public sectors.
 We deliver the product to the location where it is actually being used, for instance, a research laboratory or data center where high-performance computers are situated.

-The technical capabilities of IQM-54 are considered to be beyond the threshold of achieving quantum supremacy, that is, demonstrating computation at a level at which existing computers cannot achieve results.
+The technical capabilities of IQM-54 are considered to be beyond the threshold of achieving quantum supremacy, that is, demonstrating computation at a level at which existing computers cannot reach.
 The IQM-54 architecture is a state-of-the-art system employing the so-called noisy intermediate scale quantum (NISQ) paradigm.
 The known NISQ applications include, but are not limited to, quantum chemistry and optimization methods such as variational quantum eigensolvers (VQEs) and quantum approximate optimization algorithms (QAOAs).
 We foresee that foremost, the benefit of adopting IQM's 54-qubit quantum computer gives the customer potential to be in a forerunner position in the emergence of quantum computing applications.
-IQM will be providing a hardware platform and recommends reliable partners for software application development for the optimal utilization of the hardware.
+IQM will be providing a hardware platform, some software, and recommends reliable partners for software application development for the optimal utilization of the hardware.

-tecture of qubits with controllable interqubit couplings to allow for desired two-qubit operations.
+The QPU of IQM-54 is based on a 2-dimensional architecture of qubits with controllable interqubit couplings to allow for desired two-qubit operations.
 The processor will come as a fully packaged solution including necessary connectivity within the QPU as well as to and from the QPU.
 The system is a full entity including cryogenics; room temperature and cryogenic digital, analog, and microwave electronics; and software interfaces.
 We emphasize that the system will include the full chain of customer control and programmability needed to program and operate the system.
-Thus, IQM provides a generic platform that gives customers full access to build and test their own control and readout sequences, as well as algorithms on top of the hardware.
-It provides interfaces including high-level access for running quantum algorithms with state-of-theart programming languages adapted to the customer's needs.
+Thus, IQM provides a platform that gives customers full access to build and test their own control and readout sequences, as well as algorithms on top of the hardware.
+It provides interfaces including high-level access for running quantum algorithms with state-of-the-art programming languages adapted to the customer's needs.
 Furthermore, we will provide the customer with low-level access to manipulate and read out the qubits by directly defining the control and readout sequences as defined at the microwave pulse level, which offers the unique opportunity to access features beyond the definitions of the gate sequences.
 To operate the IQM quantum computer, the end user only needs 10 m2 of space, electricity, and cooling water.